smlavine/smlss/README.md

 # What smlss doesn't

-smlss is meant to streamline the installation of a fresh Debian GNU/Linux system.
+smlss is meant to streamline the installation of an Arch Linux system.
 However, there are certain aspects of a system that are better done manually. smlss __does not__ do the following:

-- Install Debian (you've got to do that on your own)
+- Install Arch Linux, including the ```base``` package, boot loader, etc.

 - Install or distribute nonfree software

-- Install or distribute graphics drivers

 - Configure programs that require some information specific to an individual user to function, such as git or thunderbird